fitchtech/azure-devops/README.md

 ### Promote or Reject Deployments

 With several deployment strategies in the deploy stage, deployments can be promoted on success or rejected on failure.
 For example, when using a canary deployment strategy for Kubernetes manifests.
-It can conditionally promote the canary pods on success of the test jobs and ready state of the canary pods.
+It can conditionally promote the canary pods on the success of test jobs and the ready state of canary pods.
 If the test jobs have failures then deployment jobs in the reject stage automatically delete the deployments that are not functioning.

 Additionally, these stages could use Infrastructure as Code (IaC) for blue/green deployments.
-For example, in the deploy stage, the green stack is deployed.
-Test the green field stack and if they succeed.
-If so then swap the environments in the promote stage.
+For example, in the deploy stage, the green environment is deployed.
+Test the deployment and if they succeed swap the environments during the promote stage.
 Promoting the green environment to blue and demoting the previous stack.
 Using the reject stage if the green stack fails.

 #### Kubernetes Canary Strategy

 - Deploy: Kubernetes deployment manifest canary pods
   - Deployment lifecycle hooks stepLists
-- Test: stage for functional tests of canaries. e.g. Visual Studio Tests
+- Test: the stage for functional tests of canaries. e.g. Visual Studio Tests
-- Promote: Kubernetes canary deployment to baseline if test stage succeeded
+- Promote: Kubernetes canary deployment to baseline if test stage succeeded and the pods are in a ready state
 - Reject: delete Kubernetes canary pods automatically if tests failed or pods not ready

 #### Blue Green Strategy

 - Deploy: Green IaC stack
   - Deployment lifecycle hooks stepLists with runOnce, rolling, or matrix strategies
-- Test: stage for functional tests of green stack
+- Test: the stage for functional tests of the green environment
-- Promote: Swap endpoints of stacks from green to blue or promote green to blue
+- Promote: Swap endpoints of environments from green to blue and optionally delete the previous deployment
-- Reject: delete green stack if tests failed
+- Reject: delete green environment if tests failed

 ## Design Principals and Patterns